Buying A House With A Friend: Pros, Cons And How To Get Started

-- Do you both want the same things in a house?
+- Do we want the same things in a house?

 - How long do you plan on living in the house?

-- Is either of you in or likely to enter into a long-term relationship?
+- Is either of us in or likely to enter into a long-term relationship?

 Figure Out How To Split Ownership